 The muted green of the front door and the polished concrete floors makes every element in this hallway sing.

-This spiral staircase was designed for the homeowners to transition from the quirky open plan living space (below) to the more rustic basement floor.
+This central spiral staircase was designed for the homeowners to transition from the quirky open plan living space (below) to the more rustic basement floor.

 Thick treads made from ash are stacked to hide the usually visible central column which supports the structure.